Kirti-0604/student-record-system-cpp/README.md

 # 🎓 Student Record Management System (C++)

-A simple console-based application built using C++ that allows you to manage student records efficiently using file handling and object-oriented programming.
+A simple console-based application built using C++ that allows you to manage student records efficiently using object-oriented programming.

 ---